 2] Free up Space on your hard drive

 There are two ways of doing this.
-First is to run the classic Disk Clean Up utility or use the Windows 10 inbuilt system ‘Storage Sense‘to perform this action.
+Run the classic Disk Clean Up utility or use the Windows 10 inbuilt system ‘Storage Sense‘to perform this action.
 Both of these utilities will remove the temporary files and the System files from the system.

-You will be able to clear out temporary Files, downloads folder, empty Recycle Bin, and previous version of Windows.
-Make sure to double check each of these places, so you don’t lose any important files accidentally.
-We all have a terrible habit to keep things in Download folder.
+You will be able to clear out Temporary files, downloads folder, empty Recycle Bin, and previous version of Windows.
+Make sure to double-check each of these places, so you don’t lose any important files accidentally.
+We all have a terrible habit to keep things in the Download folder.

 3] Run Windows Update Troubleshooter

-Windows 10 offers in-built auto-repair service which can help any user fo ix small vowes on their Windows 10 PC.
+Windows 10 offers an in-built auto-repair service that can help any user fix small errors on their Windows 10 PC.
 The Windows Update Troubleshooter is one of them which can fix issues like these when everything fails.

 - Open Settings > Update and Security > Troubleshoot